 There are two ways to start the hike, from the lookout at the top or from the picnic area towards the bottom.

-From the lookout at the top of the falls to the base of the waterfall is 4.5 kms one way.
+The trail from the lookout at the top to the base of Minyon Falls is 4.5 kms one way.
 For the avid hikers out there, I definitely recommend it.

 If you are looking for a shorter bush walk you could drive to the picnic area and start from there, which is more like 2kms one way.